5 Compelling Reasons for Using Direct Mail in Integrated Marketing Campaigns

 The average consumer in modern Britain receives more than 5,000 digital messages daily (2017), making the challenge of today’s digital marketer, not how to target people and engage, but rather how to cut through the noise and make a lasting impression.
 In coming years, the average person is set to encounter between 6,000 and 10,000 ads daily.

-Many digital marketers write off direct mail as too resource-heavy from the get-go, not realising direct mail can be turnkey.
-Here are five reasons why direct mail helps the modern marketer.
+Many digital marketers write the method off as too resource-heavy from the get-go, not realising that direct mail can be turnkey.
+Here are five reasons why the modern marketer should be implementing it.

 1. Direct Mail strengthens digital channels and gets you better integrated marketing campaign results

 Do you push your entire marketing budget into web and email marketing, without considering direct mail as a touchpoint?
 Royal Mail Research recently found that direct mail supports the success of digital channels, when used as part of an integrated campaign.

 Adding to this, the type of mail matters.
 Packages enjoy a 90%+ open rate, outdoing catalogues (57%) and advert cards (27%).
 Timing of a package matters too.
 Best results are seen when efforts are focused on sending packages during public holidays like Christmas or Easter, and at milestones, like client birthdays.

 One tangible touchpoint idea could be as simple as a branded notepad and pen, to a hot prospect.
 Some brands choose to send swanky designer branded headphones, or fancy branded gin to top clients on their birthday.
 Popular choices are festive foodie Christmas packs, to wow high net worth prospects.